Sotalol belongs to the group of medicines known as beta-blockers. It is prescribed to treat fast irregular heartbeats.

 - If you have low blood pressure or poor circulation.

 - If you have any problems with the way your kidneys work.

-- If you have a skin condition called psoriasis.
+- If you have a skin problem called psoriasis.

-- If you have been told you have Prinzmetal's angina (chest pain caused by spasms of the blood vessels in your heart).
+- If you have been told you have chest pain caused by spasms of your heart's blood vessels, called Prinzmetal's angina.